saylordotorg/course_hist232/Unit04.md

+---
+layout: default
+title: "HIST232: Modern Middle East and Southwest Asia"
+course_description: "A study of the history of the Middle East and Southwest Asia from the end of WWI to the present.
+Subjects include: European imperialism, nationalism, the creation of modern nation-states."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: The Cold War in the Middle East** <span id="4"></span> *In this unit, we will examine how the Cold War shaped political and economic development in the Middle East and Southwest Asia during the